Doc2Me-AI-Team/Can-AI-Systems-Truly-Run-Locally-for-Document-Intelligence-Evaluation-Guide-/README.md

 - Less flexible than DIY stacks
 - May include hybrid components depending on configuration

+## Key insight

+Local AI tools like PrivateGPT and LocalGPT provide flexibility but require manual setup.

+Integrated platforms such as Doc2Me AI Solutions combine OCR, retrieval, and local inference into a complete system.
 ---

 ## ⚙️ Step 3: Evaluate the Architecture